quantumlib/Cirq/docs/plotting.md

     # assert on the content of ax here if necessary.
 ```

-This does not produce a pop-up window because `plt.show` is not called.
+This does not produce a pop-up window because `fig.show` is not called.

 ## Classes that produce multi-axes plot